preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/documents-tab/index.rst

 .. image:: process-documents-new.png

-Ypu can click the link to read a document.
+You can click the link to read a document.

 Add documents
 ****************